h0ker/ManagerApp/README.md

 - Allows for existing employees to clock in/out of work with the `Time Clock Management` page.
 - Contains a list of tabs at the top of the screen that allows for various different manager functions.

+## Ingredients

+- Allows for the viewing, updating, adding and removing of ingredients.

+## Coupon

+- Allows for the customization of a printable coupon, as well as the generation of QR codes that will apply creatable discounts in the related `CustomerApp`.

+## Employee

+- Allows for the creation, updating and removal of employee accounts.
+- Allows for a list of Tips and Comps accumillated by a given employee.
+- Allows for the list of Comps and Tips to be cleared from the databse and processed.

+## Promos

+- Allows for the creation of promotions that apply to the restaurant's menu.
+- Allows for custom discount amount, required items, and applied items, as well as the ability to toggle the promos on or off.

+## Statistics

+## Menu Management

+- Allows for the creation, updating and removal of Menu Items from the restaurant menu.